Lensabefekaduerenna/Key_Word_Spotting/README.md

 <b>Next I'll Use a USB cable to connect the Arduino Nano 33 BLE Sense to my machine.
 I should see the green LED power indicator come on when the board first receives power.</b>
 - I will first Select the Arduino Nano 33 BLE as the board by going to Tools → Board: <Current Board Name> → Arduino Mbed OS Boards (nRF52840) → Arduino Nano 33 BLE.
 - Then, I'll select the USB Port associated with my board.
 This will appear differently on Windows, macOS, Linux, but will likely indicate ‘Arduino Nano 33 BLE” in parenthesis.
-I'll select this by going to Tools → Port: <Current Port (Board on Port)> → <TBD Based on OS> (Arduino Nano 33 BLE).
-Where <TBD Based on OS> is most likely to come from the list below where <#> indicates some integer number.
+I'll select this by going to Tools → Port: "COM3" → COM3(Arduino Nano 33 BLE).
 - Use the rightward arrow next to the ‘upload’ / flash the code.
 I know now the upload is complete when I see red text in the console at the bottom of the IDE that shows 100% upload of the code.
 - I should now have a working Keyword Spotting model for “Yes” and “No” deployed to my Arduino!
 To test it out, I'll open the Serial Monitor.
 I should start to see the result of the model “Yes, No, Unknown, Silence” begin to display in the Serial Monitor.